 - current consent documents are complete and accurate.

-- recommendations for action by the IRB (i.e., approval, issues requiring modifications or clarifications),
+- recommendations for action by the IRB (i.e., approval, conditions required to secure approval, deferral),

 - whether the criteria for approval under 45 CFR 46.111 (and subparts B, C, and D, when applicable) or 21 CFR 56.111 and any other required determinations are met (initial review), continue to be met (continuing review) or are not met.
 The criteria for approval must also be assessed for amendments when the changes affect a criterion for approval, and

-- whether the required elements of informed consent are present (45 CFR 46.116 or 21 CFR 50.250) or waiver or alteration granted according to the regulations and the consent process is appropriate . .
+- whether the required elements of informed consent are present (45 CFR 46.116 or 21 CFR 50.25) or waiver or alteration granted according to the regulations and the consent process is appropriate.

-- The other primary reviewer and, if an initial review, the nonscientific reviewer provide any additional information and recommendations.
+- The other reviewer provides any additional information and recommendations.

-- The other IRB members are then provided the opportunity to express their views.
-These members are expected to have reviewed the materials provided them and have sufficient understanding of the protocol to assess its acceptance.
+- Other IRB members are provided the opportunity to express their views.
+These members are expected to have reviewed the materials provided them and have sufficient understanding of the protocol to assess its acceptability.

-- An IRB member who cannot attend the convened meeting may submit written feedback by email or fax to the IRB Assistant Director so that the convened IRB may consider their comments.
-IRB members who do not attend the IRB meeting do not count toward quorum and cannot vote
+- An IRB member who cannot attend the convened meeting in person or via tele- or videoconference may submit written feedback via OPRS Live or email to the Assistant Director so that the convened IRB may consider their comments.
+IRB members who do not attend the IRB meeting do not count toward quorum and cannot vote.

 - Ad Hoc Consultants are present only for the discussion involving the relevant protocol, speak to the area of knowledge in their written report, and remain present until the IRB is ready to vote to allow any questions or concerns to be addressed.
 Ad Hoc consultants are not permitted to vote and do not count toward quorum.

-- After the IRB completes their deliberation, the IRB Chair (or designee) calls for a motion and formal vote for all determinations related to approval of the new protocol, previously deferred protocol, continuing review request or amendment of research previously approved by the IRB.
+- After the IRB completes their deliberation, the Chair (or designee) calls for a motion and vote.

 - Range of possible actions by the IRB

-- Approval: An approval is granted if the research activities meet the criteria for approval (45 CFR 46.111 or 21 CFR 56.111 and, if applicable Subparts B, C and D) and no changes to the research are required by the IRB .
+- Approval: An approval is granted if the research activities meet the criteria for approval (45 CFR 46.111 and/or 21 CFR 56.111 and, if applicable Subparts B, C, and D) and no changes to the research are required by the IRB.

-- Modification: also referred to as approval with conditions or pending modifications to secure approval.
-The IRB requires as a condition of approval that the investigator (a) make specified changes to the research protocol or informed consent document(s), (b) confirm specific assumptions or understandings on the part of the IRB regarding how the research will be conducted, or (c) submit additional documents, such that, based on the assumption that the conditions are satisfied, the IRB is able to make all of the determinations required for approval (under 45 CFR 46.111 and, if applicable, subparts B, C, or D).
+- Conditions Required to Secure Approval: The IRB requires that the investigator (a) make specified changes to the research protocol or informed consent document(s), (b) confirm specific assumptions or understandings on the part of the IRB regarding how the research will be conducted, or (c) submit additional documents, such that, based on the assumption that the conditions are satisfied, the IRB is able to make all of the determinations required for approval (under 45 CFR 46.111 and/or 21 CFR 56.111 and, if applicable, subparts B, C, and D).
 Under this scenario, further review of the research by the convened IRB is not necessary.
 The IRB may designate the Chair (or other designee) to review the written response from the investigator, determine whether the conditions for approval have been met and, when they are met, approve the research.
-The date of approval is the date the IRB Chairperson (or designee) determines the conditions for approval have been met.
+The date of approval is the date the Chair (or designee) determines the conditions for approval have been met.

 - Tabled: Criteria for a convened IRB meeting or review of the protocol are not met (e.g., loss of quorum, appropriate expertise or representation for a vulnerable group is not present).
 Study is reviewed at a subsequent meeting when criteria for review are met.